MobilityData/gtfs-realtime-bindings/nodejs/UPDATING.md

 1. Download and install [Node.js](https://www.npmjs.com/get-npm) (check the `package.json` for `engines` version).

-1. Edit the dependency versions in `package.json` and run `npm install`.
+1. Edit the dependency versions in using `npm install` and/or `npm remove`.

 1. Re-generate the code by following instructions below.